Salt causes more than high blood pressure

 Limiting salt intake can help prevent a silent killer.

-- Never add salt at the table.
+- Ditch the salt shaker!
+Never add salt at the table.

 - Eat lots of fresh fruits and vegetables.
 Among other benefits, the potassium contained in these food items helps to balance the effect of salt.

 Start taking these steps towards healthier habits to keep your salt intake in check.
 Most importantly, by being proactive about your health now, you will avoid the disastrous health effects of high blood pressure.
 For more information on healthy eating, visit MSU Extension's Nutrition website.